jamsch/expo-speech-recognition/README.md

 > [!IMPORTANT]
 > This feature is available on Android 13+ and iOS.
 If the device does not support the feature, you'll receive an `error` event with the code `audio-capture`.

 Instead of using the microphone, you can configure the `audioSource.uri` option to transcribe audio files.
+For long-form audio files, you will likely want to use on-device recognition instead of network-based recognition which you can opt-in via `requiresOnDeviceRecognition`.
+For Android, you should first check if the user has the speech model installed with `getSupportedLocales()`.

 ### Supported input audio formats